Where can I find the requirements for chemicals and other hazardous substances?

 (6) Products that generate pressure, through decomposition, heat, or other means include aerosols, fireworks that contain explosive powder, and certain pool chemicals that, when their containers are heated by sunlight, for example, start to react and generate pressure in the containers.
 The FHSA does not have any tests to determine the amount of pressure that these types of products might generate.

 Are there any guidelines that I can use to evaluate exposure to a product and the risk of injury it may present?

-There are no formal guidelines.
-However, among the things to consider are:
+There are no published guidelines for other types of hazards, such as mechanical and electrical hazards.
+However, among the things to consider for any hazard are:

-(1) How the contents and form of the product might cause an injury,
+- how the contents and form of the product might cause an injury;

-(2) the product’s intended handling, use, and storage, and
+- the product’s intended handling, use, and storage; and

-(3) any accidents that might foreseeably happen during handling, use, or storage that could hurt the purchaser, user or others, including young children who might get into the package of the product.
+- any accidents that might foreseeably happen during handling, use, or storage that could hurt the purchaser, user, or others, including young children who might get into the package of the product.